-Who remembers as a child, picking these bad boys out of the ground to give to mum, dad, grandma or to just blow the little white seeds everywhere while “making a wish“?
+Who as a child, picked these beauties out of the ground to give to mum, dad, grandma, or to just blow the little white seeds everywhere while “making a wish“?

-The dandelion plant itself contains a range of nutrients, and the roots and leaves are good sources of vitamins such as A,C, K and B-vitamins, plus minerals like magnesium, zinc, potassium, iron, calcium and choline.
-This plant has a long history of being used as a herbal remedy, and in areas where it grows naturally, documented populations have used it medicinally.
+The dandelion plant itself contains a range of nutrients, and the roots and leaves are good sources of vitamins A,C, K and B-vitamins, minerals like magnesium, zinc, potassium, iron, calcium and choline.
+This plant has a long history of use as a herbal remedy.

 It can also be used as a food source, as all parts of it can be eaten.
 The root is usually roasted and used in teas or simply consumed whole.
-The leaves go really well in salads or other meals requiring greens, and the flowers (while still yellow), can be eaten raw, cooked, or even made in wine! (cool, huh?)
+The leaves go really well in salads or other meals requiring greens, and the flowers – while still yellow – can be eaten raw, cooked, or even made in wine!

 Dandelion has many beneficial properties for the body, including:

-In my interview with Dee (from Cell to Soul), she talked about the importance of the liver, and how it acts as the “gatekeeper to the body, filtering out toxins, hormones, food, heavy metals, and other substances we come into contact with in our everyday lives.
+In my interview with Dee (from FlowFit), she talked about the importance of the liver, and how it acts as the “gatekeeper to the body, filtering out toxins, hormones, food, heavy metals, and other substances we come into contact with in our everyday lives.
 If the liver isn’t able to perform its job effectively, it can cause problems down the track.
 Dandelion is believed to help detoxify the liver.
-The University of Maryland Medical Center noted that:
+In one of Wellness Mama‘s articles, she notes:

 In the past, roots and leaves were used to treat liver problems.
 Native Americans also boiled dandelion in water and took it to treat kidney disease, swelling, skin problems, heartburn, and upset stomach.
 In traditional Chinese medicine (TCM), it has been used to treat stomach problems, appendicitis, and breast problems, such as inflammation or lack of milk flow.
 In Europe, dandelion was used in remedies for fever, boils, eye problems, diabetes, and diarrhoea.